samir-s-hassan/samir-s-hassan/README.md

 ## Hi there 👋

 I'm Samir, a Computer Science and Business Honors alum at Lehigh University.
-I'll be entering the workforce this summer (2025).
+I'm currently working in industry.

 My Github showcases all the projects that I'm happy with and have written code for.
 The projects themselves have READMEs that make it pretty self-explanatory.
 Feel free to reach out to me with any questions/comments.